dotEthan/Mastermeend/README.md

 # Mastermeend

-A classic Remake of a totally different game than what you're thinking of.
+A remake of a classic game.

+Planned expansions:
+*adding shapes to the pattern to amplify the difficulty.